College of Education

 This degree program is designed to provide students with an advanced understanding of Sport Management and the various components that comprise this area of study.
 Although course content will focus on the applied aspects of Sport Management, students will be required to become knowledgeable of the current literature, both applied and research based.
 In order to enhance the student's practical experiences, appropriate internships are a required element of the program of study.
 This specialization prepares individuals with the appropriate background for employment in an entry or mid-level position.

 The department offers the Doctor of Philosophy (PhD) degree with a major in Sport Management.
-The program has a core concentration emphasizing research in core areas of Sport Management, as well as a substantial research methods and an analysis component.
+The program has a seminar series emphasizing research in core areas of Sport Management, as well as a substantial research methods and an analysis component.
 The degree will consist of a minimum of eighty credit hours, including all examinations and the twenty-four dissertation hours.

 All applicants for advanced degrees in the department must take the Graduate Record Examination (GRE) and present acceptable scores.
 Three letters of recommendation addressing capabilities for graduate study, a letter of intent, and a current resumé are also required.
 Final approval for admission to a program will be determined by the faculty in the specialization to which the student is applying.
 Additional requirements may go above and beyond the minimum University or departmental requirements.